The evidential force of spiritual maturity and the Christian doctrine of sanctification

 DOI of Published Version

-Porter, Stephen L., "The evidential force of spiritual maturity and the Christian doctrine of sanctification" (2018).
+Porter, Steven L., "The evidential force of spiritual maturity and the Christian doctrine of sanctification" (2018).
 Faculty Articles & Research.
 434.